olafk/stylebook-tokendisplay-web/README.md

 ## What is this?

-This plugin generates a button in the fragment editor that gives you access to all themes' usable CSS tokens, so that you have a reference of the values that you can use in your fragment's CSS.
+This plugin generates a button in the fragment editor that gives you access to either the Classic or Dialect themes' usable CSS tokens via their own sample portlets, so that you have a reference of the values that you can use in your fragment's CSS.
 E.g. in the Dialect Theme, you may use `var(--color-brand-primary-lighten-2)` to address a color from the configured stylebook